 What is Batten disease?

-For more on diagnosing juvenile Batten disease click here .[/vc_column_text][vc_column_text]
+For information on diagnosing CLN3 disease click here .[/vc_column_text][vc_column_text]

 How common is juvenile Batten disease?